paljsingh/impartus-downloader/README.md

 - Convert impartus lectures to mkv files.
 - Multiview supported.
 Tested with files up to 4 views.
-- Tested on Mac and Linux.
+- Tested on Mac and Linux (ubuntu).
 -